anoricev/COVID-Tracking-Project/README.md

 ### 3. Load data

 Use the provided shell script to download both JSON and CSV versions of national and state-level data into `data/raw/`.
-This will Download current and historical datasets for the US and all states, save them as `.json` and `.csv` files.
+This will download current and historical datasets for the US and all states.

 ```bash
 bash src/fetch_covid_data.sh